 The South Coast can be explored by following the ring road from Reykjavik.
 The Ring Road (Route 1) is Iceland’s only highway and circles the whole island.
 You can take a day trip to the South Coast from Reykjavik, or make a longer trip by staying in one of the seaside towns for a night or two before heading further along the highway.

-Here’s the top spots to visit on your Icelandic road trip.
+Here’s a few of the top spots to visit on your Icelandic road trip!

 South Coast Waterfalls

 ‘Foss’ is the Icelandic word for waterfall, and Iceland certainly has a number of spectacular waterfalls to visit.
 On the south coast, the Skoga and Seljalands waterfalls are not far from each other and are a breathtaking sight at any time of year as the water roars down.

 Take the time to get the heart pumping and climb the steep stairs to see the Skoga waterfall from above and also get views out to the ocean.
 Walk up behind Seljalands waterfall, but prepare to get wet!

 Tip: If you’re visiting the waterfalls in winter, make sure you wear good shoes suitable for walking on snow.
 The snow around the waterfalls can be very slippery and if you plan to walk up behind the Seljalands waterfall, be very careful on the icy stairs.

 Wreckage of the US Navy Aircraft

 Just past the Skoga waterfall lies the wreck of a US Navy Super Douglas DC-3 aircraft that made a forced landing in November 1973 on the Solheimasandur black sand beach.
 All on board survived the crash, but the abandoned wreck is now a good photo stop.